jens-limbach/SSv2-extensibility-workshop/README.md

 This is really a beginners training to provide you with the very fundamentals.
 There is no rocket science here. :)

+**Pre-requisites:**
+- You should have admin access to a SAP Sales and Service Cloud Version 2 system.

 After this you will have created and learned the following:
 <img src="images/YouLearn.png">